- As low as $164/Night

 - Condo

-It is 5 blocks to the bluff overlooking the Beaufort River and Beaufort's breathtaking Bay Street, then a little farther to the Waterfront park, eateries, and shopping.
+It is 5 blocks to the bluff overlooking the Beaufort River and Beaufort's spectacular Bay Street, then a little farther to the Waterfront park, eateries, and shopping.

-The entire upstairs floor is accessible to guests including a enormous upper porch.
+The entire upstairs floor is accessible to guests including a huge upper porch.
 The rear patio with table and chairs is available as well.

 There is off street parking available.